TehShrike/koa-bestest-router/readme.md

 When trying to track down an issue in another router, I was shocked by how much state mutation and code they were using.
 So I wrote this.

 No mutations, not much code = easy to understand and debug.
 Intended for simple apps.
-If I need something more complex later, I'll come up with some way to compose or nest routers.
+If you want to take it a step further, consider composing koa-bestest-router instances with [`koa-mount`](https://github.com/koajs/mount).

 # API